This offer has expired.

 A short reminder that Chandoo has opened a new session of his online Excel School.
 It has many new features, including a live webinar, and a full year of access to the course materials.
 Registration closes on September 29th, so check it out today, by clicking this link to Chandoo’s Excel School, or click the image below.

-If you’re doing Excel training, or writing blog posts, or creating sample files, you might need to find some public data to use in your Excel file.
-You don’t want to publish confidential client data, even if it’s a bit disguised, or reveal your household finances to the world.
+If you’re doing Excel training, or writing blog posts, or creating sample files, you might need to find some public sample data to use in Excel files.
+Here are a few sources to check.

 Do you need to take your Excel skills up a notch (or several notches)?
 Excel and charting expert, Chandoo, from chandoo.org, has opened another session of his online Excel School.
 Registration is open until June 21st only.